 What is the most effective way to prevent hearing loss?

-This article is for informational purposes only and does not substitute professional medical advice.
+This article is for informational purposes only and does not substitute for professional medical advice.
 Consult a qualified healthcare provider for personalized guidance.

 Whether you're 18 or 100, staying connected matters—and Nagish is here to help.